 Should you stick weld up or down?

-For thick metals, you stick weld uphill because you can penetrate the base metals deeper and get stronger joints.
+For thick metals, you weld uphill because you can penetrate the joint deeper and get stronger joints.
 Furthermore, you have improved puddle control and visibility.
-On the other hand, welding downhill is suitable for open root pipe welding and thin metals.
+Downhill is suitable for open root pipes and thin metals.

-- If the metal is between 1/4″ and 1/8″ (3.2 mm), you can weld it uphill if it’s a fillet weld or downhill if it has an open root groove.
+- If the metal is between 1/4″ and 1/8″ (3.2 mm), you can weld it uphill if it’s a fillet weld.
+Weld it downhill if it has an open root.

 - If it’s 1/8 or thinner, weld it downhill to prevent warping or even blowing through the metals.